yearn/yearn-devdocs/docs/getting-started/products/ylockers/overview.md

 ___

-### Option 2: Deposit your yLocker tokens into the V3 Auto-Compounder
+### Option 2: Deposit your yLocker tokens into the Auto-Compounder Vault

 Too busy to deal with staking, weights, and manual claims?
 Just want more yLocker tokens and the highest APYs?
 Then the simple yLocker auto-compounding vaults are for you!